White Collar Crimes

 Sentencing for Forgery in Arizona:

-The severity of Forgery charges in Arizona depends on several factors, including the type of document forged and any prior convictions.
+The penalties for forgery in Arizona are severe and vary based on the specific charge, your criminal history, and the circumstances of the crime, including the type of forged document.
 Forgery is typically a Class 4 felony.
 However, it becomes a Class 3 felony if the forged instrument is used in connection with a “drop house,” a property used to facilitate smuggling (ARS 13-2319).
+The following table summarizes the potential consequences for each type of offense:

 Frequently Asked Questions: